Political reporting syllabus (updated 2016): Covering elections, governance and the democratic process

 Topic: We look at women’s rise in politics and the continuing challenges for female political figures and women involved in public life.

-- “Women and News: Expanding the News Audience, Increasing Political Participation, and Informing Citizens” (PDF), pages 32-62, “A Narrative Overview of the Research,” Joan Shorenstein Center, Harvard Kennedy School, 2008.
+- “Women and News: Expanding the News Audience, Increasing Political Participation, and Informing Citizens,” pages 32-62, “A Narrative Overview of the Research,” Shorenstein Center on Media, Politics and Public Policy, Harvard Kennedy School, 2008.

 - Richard L. Fox, Jennifer L. Lawless, “Gendered Perceptions and Women’s Equality in Electoral Politics,” American Journal of Political Science, October 25, 2010.

-- Rachel Joy Larris, Rosalie Maggio, “Name It, Change It: The Women’s Media Center’s Media Guide to Gender Neutral Coverage of Women and Politicians” (PDF).
+- Rachel Joy Larris, Rosalie Maggio, “Name It, Change It: The Women’s Media Center’s Media Guide to Gender Neutral Coverage of Women and Politicians.”

 - Sarah F. Anzia, Christopher R. Berry, “Why Do Congresswomen Outperform Congressman?”
 American Journal of Political Science, July 2011.

-- Alexis Gelber, “Digital Divas: Women, Politics and the Social Network,” Joan Shorenstein Center, Harvard Kennedy School, Spring 2011.
+- Alexis Gelber, “Digital Divas: Women, Politics and the Social Network,” Shorenstein Center on Media, Politics and Public Policy, Harvard Kennedy School, Spring 2011.

 In-class assignment: You will be shown a video of a short news event such as a stump speech or a Sunday TV appearance.
 In an email to the instructor, do mock tweets while you watch the event.
 Then post a 300-word blog at the bottom of the story.
 The purpose of the exercise is to give you an idea of what it feels like to produce deadline political copy.